fbpx

 IMG_0973small

-Some recommended places in the larger cities:
+Some recommended places in the larger Italian cities:

 FLORENCE – Perché No!, which means “why not,” has dozens of flavors and makes their gelato fresh every morning.
 They also have a large selection of dairy free options.
 It’s on Via dei Tavolini, which is off Via dei Calzaiuoli, a main road that connects the Duomo and the Piazza della Signoria (home to the Palazzo Vecchio and Uffizi Museum).
 Also Il Procopio has won awards for some of their flavors.
 They are on Via Pietrapiana, north of Santa Croce and east of the Duomo.